 Morland House is a former Tudor vicarage lived in by the Markham family since 1828 and the four acres of magical gardens reflect the changing tastes of successive generations.
+It is a peaceful place, which reveals itself gradually, with surprises at every turn.
+The gardens are maintained according to organic and regenerative principles, with a strong emphasis on biodiversity.

 Described as ‘a hidden secret in the heart of the tranquil Eden Valley’ (Tim Longville, Cumbria Life feature (PDF, 5MB)) the first impression is one of extensive lawns, colourful herbaceous borders and walled rose garden with views to the Pennines.
 Stone steps lead down to a lower garden laid out around Morland Beck fed by a high ‘force’ gushing water into a shady pool below.
 Crossing the beck by the wooden foot bridge, visitors reach a secret wonderland where nature runs riot – a Victorian rock garden created out of a former quarry complete with fountain, grotto and cliff top walk towering overhead.
 The circular walk returns via the steppingstones and Lion Steps to the croquet lawns.